FullStack-DP/session3/material/be-pair-prog1.md

-# Pair Programming Session 1
+# Pair Programming part 1

 In this pair programming session, we will apply the same principles used to create the [Pets API](https://github.com/tx00-resources-en/api-pets) to build a "Feedback API".
 Follow the steps below to create and test your API.